pachyderm/pachyderm/doc/pachctl/pachctl_flush-commit.md

 ### Options

 ```
+      --full-timestamps   Return absolute timestamps (as opposed to the default, relative timestamps).
       --raw               disable pretty printing, print raw json
   -r, --repos []string    Wait only for commits leading to a specific set of repos (default [])
 ```

 ### Options inherited from parent commands